newtontriumphant/zsharpminor-hackpad-v-1-2-FINAL/README.md

 Fun Fact: This was my first time creating a serious project in KiCad!
 I think it turned out quite well, took some time but it was worth it!
 Hopefully it works :)

+**UPDATE**: Gerber file added to PCB folder, BOM and CPL files added to subfolder as well (but they won't be needed as I will not be using PCBA).
+Thanks for your time! :)

 # BOM:

 * 1x PCB